CDDLeiden/QSPRpred/docs/use.rst

     # Bayesian optimization
         python -m qsprpred.model_CLI -dp GABAAalpha_REGRESSION NMDA_REGRESSION -mt RF -me -s -o bayes -nt 50 -ss mysearchspace -me -s

+Multitask modelling
+"""""""""""""""""""
+Multitask modelling is also possible.
+This means that the models are trained on multiple targets at once.
+The modelling arguments are the same as for single task modelling, you just need to specifiy the a multitask dataset data prefix (see multitask data preparation).

 Prediction